balrampandey19/FontOnText/README.md

 <img align="center" src='https://raw.githubusercontent.com/balrampandey19/FontOnText/master/Screen/img.jpeg' width='250' height='400'/>

-FontOnText is a libiray to add custom font in andorid easily. by using this libray you can set custom font on Textview, Button, EditText and others android views.
+FontOnText is a libiray to add custom font in android easily. by using this libray you can easily set custom font on Textview, Button, EditText and others android views.

 # Usage
 ```